What is Gaucher Disease?

 What is the treatment?

 Enzyme replacement and oral substrate reduction therapies are the available treatments for GD1.
-More treatment options are in the pipeline, including gene therapy.
+More treatment options are in the pipeline, including gene therapy and small molecule therapy that can penetrate the brain.
 Appropriate care and adjunct therapies will lead to the alleviation of symptoms and improvement of quality of life.

-The most common form of the disorder is more prevalent in individuals of Ashkenazi Jewish origin.
+This is the most common clinical type in US and is more prevalent in individuals of Ashkenazi Jewish origin.
 It does not primarily affect the brain.
 This type has a broad spectrum of severity and presentations.
-Some individuals may remain symptom free or develop only mild symptoms.
+Some individuals may remain symptom-free or develop only mild symptoms.

-It affects newborns and infants, and babies present with rapid neurological complications.
+It affects newborns and infants who present with rapid neurological complications.

-Symptoms include: Poor growth and development, crossing of the eyes, seizures, spasticity, jerking movements, inability to suck and swallow, breath holding and cyanotic spells, enlarged liver and spleen.
+Symptoms include poor growth and development, crossing of the eyes, seizures, spasticity, jerking movements, inability to suck and swallow, breath holding and cyanotic spells, and enlarged liver and spleen.

-The severity of organ involvement is more pronounced than Type 1 GD.
+On presentation, the severity of organ involvement may be more pronounced than Type 1 GD.
 Children may develop progressive neurological involvement with seizures, cognitive problems, and progressive kyphoscoliosis.

-Symptoms include: Significant enlargement of the liver and spleen in early childhood, failure to gain weight and growth, nosebleeds, easy bruising, paleness, slowing of the horizontal eye movements, cognitive problems, poor coordination, respiratory problems.
+Symptoms include significant enlargement of the liver and spleen in early childhood, failure to gain weight and growth, nosebleeds, easy bruising, paleness, slowing of the horizontal eye movements, cognitive problems, poor coordination, and respiratory problems.
 The bone disease is progressive with spine and chest deformities.